 Today is a different matter.
 It started out with rain to the south with patches of blue sky up north along the Chilkat River.
 The blue sky extended all the way into town as the day wore on.
 This made for better photograpahs of the eagles than the day before when grey skies and flat light were washing out the colors.

 One of these days, I’d like to have a free day to hike Mt.
 Ripinsky and photograph bears and eagles, but each of the past three years has conspired to make me work more than a full day while I’m in town.
-I was able to coordinate a window of time to make a fast run up the highway and see photograph some eagles and visit with my friend Rachel and her State Fair winning dog, Rigby.
+I was able to coordinate a window of time to make a fast run up the highway and observe some eagles and visit with my friend Rachel and her State Fair winning dog, Rigby.
 He has a blue ribbon on the wall to back that claim up.

 An hour up the highway was rushed, but the eagles are so plentiful during the late salmon run that you are certain to see at least a few dozen.
 Back in town, I set up shop at the public library with still looks brand new despite it being awarded Best Small Town Library of 2005.
 The WiFi signal is helpful, but if there wasn’t one I’d probably get a lot more pleasure time while I’m in town.